mharitsnf/Godot-Sumi-E-Shader/README.md

 # Godot Sumi-e Shader Demo

 This is an implementation of sumi-e (Chinese/East Asian painting) shader on Godot.
 To access the demo, open `src/Sumie.tscn`.
 The shader files are located in the assets folder.
-Basically, there are 2 shaders, a spatial shader to be applied to the meshes, and a post-processing shader to be applied to the final TextureRect node (named 'View' in the demo).
+Basically, there are 2 shaders, a spatial shader to be applied to the meshes (`SumiE2.tres`), and a post-processing shader (`Sumie_postprocessing.tres`) to be applied to the final TextureRect node (named 'View' in the demo).
+You can access and modify the shader through Godot editor.

 ---
 ### Mesh source(s):